Peter Daicos: Personal life

+In 2024, Daicos was a celebrity contestant on the tenth season of I'm a Celebrity...Get Me Out of Here! and became a weekly football commentator for the Seven Network's morning Sunrise show.

 Legacy

+In 1999, Daicos was inducted into the Australian Football Hall of Fame.
+He was selected vice-captain and full-forward in the honorary AFL Greek Team of the Century in 2004 and also as a member of the Collingwood Team of the Century.

 Nowadays, his name is regularly used by journalists, commentators, and Australian football fans as an adjective to describe a difficult goal scored from the boundary in play, especially one that is dribbled along the ground in a controlled manner; such feats may be referred to as a 'Daicos-style goal'.

-His son Josh scored Goal of the Year for his single-handed effort from the boundary in Round 10 to seal a victory against Sydney in a style reminiscent of one of his father's snap goals.
+Daicos' son Josh was awarded Goal of the Year in 2020 for his single-handed effort from the boundary in round 10 to seal a victory against Sydney in a style reminiscent of the elder Daicos' snap goals.

+As of the end of the 2023 AFL season, Daicos still holds the ground record for most goals kicked in a single game at Carrara Stadium on the Gold Coast when he kicked 13 majors against the Brisbane Bears in round 20, 1991.